Next Gen Architecture

 Next Generation Information Exchange

-CVP provides operations and maintenance support for 15-year-old data sharing service vital to maintaining secure borders.
+CVP provides operations and maintenance support for a 15-year-old data sharing service vital to maintaining secure borders.
 While keeping the legacy system up, we are designing, developing, and supporting a new Information Sharing module based on future-facing technology.
 We modernized the interfaces, supporting more efficient control and audit capabilities.
 We disconnected API connections from legacy systems, creating a single platform for control.

 Creating the Architecture to Carry the Data Load